Every community has issues with problem gambling, but not everyone responds to the issue the same way.

 Sub-Saharan African Communities

-culturally specific and appropriate treatment to communities that typically avoid seeking outside help?
+How can we provide culturally specific and appropriate treatment to communities that typically avoid seeking outside help?

 This diverse group of communities shares a common preference: discussing personal issues outside of one’s family or social circles is generally to be avoided.
 This can make dealing with something as personally and financially devastating as problem gambling especially difficult.